Star Wars (film): Filming

 Originally, Lucas envisioned Tatooine as a jungle planet, and Kurtz traveled to the Philippines to scout locations.
 However, the thought of spending months filming in the jungle made Lucas uncomfortable, so he made Tatooine a desert planet instead.
 Kurtz then researched various desert locales around the globe.
 He ultimately decided that Southern Tunisia, on the edge of the Sahara, would make an ideal Tatooine.
 Principal photography began in Chott el Djerid in March 1976.
 Meanwhile, a construction crew in nearby Tozeur spent eight weeks creating additional Tatooine locations.
 The scenes of Luke's Tatooine home were filmed at the Hotel Sidi Driss, in Matmata.
 Additional Tatooine scenes were shot at Death Valley in the United States.

 The filmmakers experienced many problems in Tunisia.
 Production fell behind schedule in the first week due to malfunctioning props and electronic breakdowns.
-The radio-controlled R2-D2 models functioned poorly.
-The left leg of Daniels's C-3PO costume shattered, injuring his foot.
-At the end of his first day of filming in March, Daniels was covered in scars and scratches from the costume; this marked the first and only time he wore the costume for a whole day.
-The actor detailed the challenges he, the cast and crew faced while filming scenes in Tunisia in his 2019 memoirs as well as the 2004 documentary film.
+(Note: Attributed to multiple references:) The radio-controlled R2-D2 models functioned poorly.
+The left leg of Daniels' C-3PO costume shattered, injuring his foot.
+At the end of his first day of filming in March, Daniels was covered in scars and scratches from the costume; this was the first and only time he wore the costume for an entire day.
 A rare winter rainstorm struck the country, which further disrupted filming.
 After two and a half weeks in Tunisia, production moved to Elstree Studios in London for interior scenes.
+(Note: Attributed to multiple references:)

-Kurtz described Lucas as a shy "loner" who does not enjoy working with a large cast and crew.
+Kurtz has described Lucas as a shy loner who does not enjoy working with a large cast and crew.
 According to Fisher, he gave very little direction to the actors, and when he did, it usually consisted of the words "faster" and "more intense".
-Laws in Britain stipulated that filming had to finish by 5:30 pm, unless Lucas was in the middle of a shot, in which case he could ask the crew to stay an extra 15 minutes.
-However, his requests were usually turned down.
+British union rules required that filming finish by 5:30 pm, unless Lucas was in the middle of a shot, in which case the crew could vote on whether to continue an extra 15 minutes.
+Lucas's request to continue was usually voted down.
 Most of the British crew considered Star Wars a children's film, and the actors sometimes did not take the project seriously.
-Baker later confessed that he thought the film would be a failure.
+Kenny Baker later confessed that he thought the film would be a failure.